ssp21/ssp21-spec/ssp21.md

 certificate.

 ```

-verify(anchor, chain) -> Either<enum::HandshakeError, terminal_certificate>
+verify(anchors : Seq[CertificateBody], chain: Seq[CertificateEnvelope])
+    -> CertificateBody or HandshakeError

 ```

-* **anchors** - One or more trusted root certificates.
+* **`anchors`** - One or more trusted root certificates.
-* **chain** - A chain of one or more certificates to be validated against one of the anchors.
+* **`chain`** - A chain of one or more certificates to be validated against one of the anchors.

-* **terminal_certificate** - The verified terminal certificate.
+If no error occurs, `verify` returns the last parsed certificate in the chain.

 The following steps are performed to verify the chain:

-1) Upon receiving a certificate chain (certificate count >= 1), the receiving party shall first examine the *issuer_id* in the first (possibly only) certificate in the chain and identify the requested anchor certificate.
-If the anchor certificate cannot be found, verification will be halted with an error condition.
+1) Upon receiving a certificate chain (certificate count >= 1), the receiving party shall first examine the `issuer_id` in the first (possibly only) certificate in the chain and identify the requested anchor certificate.
+If the anchor certificate cannot be found, return `HandshakeError::BAD_CERTIFICATE_CHAIN`.

-2) Verification shall then iterate over adjacent certificate pairs using a general purpose function, beginning with the selected anchor certificate (A) and the first certificate (C1) in the chain.
+2) Iterate over adjacent certificate pairs using a general purpose function, begining with the selected anchor certificate (A) and the first certificate (C1) in the chain.

 ```